 The history of pay parity in New Zealand has its roots in the education sector.
 For many years teachers in primary schools demanded the same pay scale as their colleagues in secondary schools.
 In the 1990s, collective action from New Zealand’s largest education union NZEI Te Riu Roa led to pay parity.

-Following in the footsteps of primary school teachers, Kiwi kindergarten teachers lobbied for pay parity in the early 2000s.
+Following in the footsteps of primary school teachers, Kiwi early education teachers lobbied for pay parity in the early 2000s.

-Now, all kindergarten, primary, and secondary school teachers in New Zealand are paid the same base rate.
+Now, all early childhood centres, primary, and secondary school teachers in New Zealand are paid the same base rate.
 This is a perfect example of roles with the same level of skills and economic importance being equitably paid.

 What is the Pay Parity Opt-In Scheme?